Revolutionary-Games/Thrive/doc/setup_instructions.md

 probably because you didn't have Git LFS installed properly.
 If that happens delete the Thrive folder you cloned and go back to the Git LFS install step, after doing it again try cloning again.

-### Settting up the build tools

 On the top toolbar, go to Editor -> Editor Settings.
 Scroll down on the left window until you find the Mono section.
 Click on Editor.
 Set External Editor to your development environment.
 Click on Builds under Mono and set Build Tool to your compiler.
+If you have build errors, check if this is setup properly.

 ### C# packages